Pick the Perfect Font for Any Occasion

-Not only is the font delivering information in words, but also delivering a “feeling” with its style.
-There are literally tens of thousands of fonts available and choosing the right one can be a real challenge.
-But depending on the purpose of the document or paper, there are a few font styles that work quite well on a consistent basis.
+Not only does a font deliver information in words, but it also delivers a “feeling” with its style.
+There are literally tens of thousands of fonts available and choosing the “right” one can be a real challenge.
+Depending on the purpose of the document or paper, there are a few font styles that work quite well for a variety of uses.

 For formal occasions like weddings and formal party invitations you can expect to see a script or calligraphic style font.
 These are very flowing, cursive style fonts which add a layer of beauty and grace to the documents.
 These often get used in logos and letterheads to portray a level of elegance to the business.
 Fonts like this are MT Script, Monotype Corsiva and Lucinda Calligraphy.